opensearch-project/documentation-website/_search-plugins/ubi/data-structures.md

 For more information about the schema, see [UBI index schemas]({{site.url}}{{site.baseurl}}/search-plugins/ubi/schemas/).

-The developer provides an implementation for the following functions:
+You must provide an implementation for the following functions:
 - `getClientId()`
 - `getQueryId()`